How to Become a Wildlife Rehabilitator in Connecticut

-Applicants wishing to rehabilitate raccoons, skunks and foxes, Rabies Vector Species (RVS), will be required to meet additional stringent handling guidelines and disease prevention protocols developed by the State's Rabies Advisory Committee (RAC).
-More information
+Applicants wishing to rehabilitate raccoons, skunks, and foxes -- Rabies Vector Species (RVS) -- will be required to meet additional stringent handling guidelines and disease prevention protocols developed by the State's Rabies Advisory Committee (RAC).

-Similarly, applicants wishing to receive authorization to rehabilitate fawn white tailed deer must apply and meet fawn rehabilitation guidelines established by the Wildlife Division's Deer Program Biologist.
-More information
+Similarly, applicants wishing to receive authorization to rehabilitate fawn white-tailed deer must apply and meet fawn rehabilitation guidelines established by the Wildlife Division's Deer Program Biologist.

 Migratory Birds Authorization

-Applicants desiring to rehabilitate migratory birds, which includes raptors, waterfowl and most songbirds, will also be required to obtain a federal Migratory Bird Rehabilitation permit.
-Migratory birds include all birds except resident gamebirds, (i.e.: ruffed grouse, ring-necked pheasant, wild turkey, etc.), pigeons, starlings, house sparrows and mute swans.
-Requests for applications to obtain a federal "Special Purpose Rehabilitator" permit can be made to USF&W Service, Migratory Bird Permit Office, P.O.
-Box 779, Hadley, MA 01035-0779, Telephone (413)253-8643 or download an application form.
+Applicants desiring to rehabilitate migratory birds, which includes raptors, waterfowl, and most songbirds, will also be required to obtain a federal Migratory Bird Rehabilitation permit.
+Migratory birds include all birds except resident gamebirds, (i.e., ruffed grouse, ring-necked pheasant, wild turkey, etc.), pigeons, starlings, house sparrows, and mute swans.
+Requests for applications to obtain a federal "Special Purpose Rehabilitator" permit can be made to the USFWS Migratory Bird Permit Office, P.O.
+Box 779, Hadley, MA 01035-0779; Telephone 413-253-8643; or download a Migratory Bird Rehabilitation Application Form.